speedyleion/speedyleion.github.io/_posts/2024-01-05-iteratorating-one-off-first-element.markdown

 }
 ```

-This example creates an iterator of one itme being an empty string.
+This example creates an iterator of one item being an empty string.
 The iterator
 will be exhausted after the first time it's called and then the `unwrap_or_else`
 will provide the value we'll use in all other instances.